movementkitchen/website/src/blog/crunches/index.md

 Scroll to the left for 3 deep core exercise ideas.

-For more deep core training and inside-out core rebuilding, follow @movementkitchen and subscribe to our [weekly newsletter](http://eepurl.com/gsc_Ev).
+For more deep core training and inside-out core rebuilding, follow @movementkitchen and subscribe to our [newsletter](https://list.movementkitchen.co.uk).

 ❤️💪